-It’s a tremendous privilege and honor to have IMPACT on Pop and CBS’ Big Brother as my TV families.
+It’s a tremendous privilege and honor to have CBS’ Big Brother and IMPACT on POP as two of my TV families.

 They are my two absolute favorite shows and I feel like the luckiest guy on earth to call both of them “home”.